-Often, sellers take advantage of coupon codes, sales, etc and may buy the same MSKU at different prices even on the same day.
+Often, sellers take advantage of coupon codes, sales, etc, and may buy the same MSKU at different prices even on the same day.

 For example, on Friday you purchased 10 widgets for $10 each.
 On Saturday you bought 10 more widgets for $8 each because you had a coupon.
-You can separate each of these purchases while listing your items in InventoryLab!
+You can separate each of these purchases while listing your items in Stratify!

 Entering Multiple Buy Costs Manually During List

-On the List & Prep page, search for the item and click through the the Item Details page.
-Add your first purchase and click + Add Purchase.
+On the List & Prep page, search for the item and click through the Item Details page.

 You will be taken to a screen where you will add the rest of your purchases with different accounting information.
 Here you will be adding new quantities, and not spitting out the total quantity of your first purchase.
 Just click + Add Row for each different purchase.

-If you need to edit any of the purchases, click on 'Manage X Purchases'.
+If you need to edit any of the purchases, click Manage X Purchases.

 Entering Buy Costs Using a Buy List